gibus/SpreadRevolutionaryDate/README.md

         --promptuser_default \
           'This is my message to the world'

+    # Spread Téléchat date of the day on Mastodon and BlueSky
+    $ spread-revolutionary-date \
+        --msgmaker Telechat \
+        --targets mastodon \
+        --targets bluesky \

 # CONFIGURATION

 Once again: you **have to** configure `spread-revolutionary-date` with credentials for registered account on each of the desired targets, so it can spread the revolutionary date on behalf of these accounts.